robert-westenberger/knowledgebase/web-development/interviewing/databases-qa.md

 # Define ACID properties
 # How can a database index help performance?
 # What's the cost of having a database index?
+# What are some types of indexes?
 # What is denormalization?
 # What's the difference between a primary key and a unique key?
 # What is sharding?
+# How do you offload work from the database?